 If your home isn’t properly insulated, the temperature is not being regulated properly.
 When your home is properly insulated, it will stay cool and warm when it needs to.
 You will avoid letting in/out draughts and save money.

 Why on earth would you want to start a compost bin?
-Well, for starters, you reduce the amount of bags you send off to the landfill.
+Well, for starters, you reduce the amount of garbage bags you send off to the landfill.
 That alone should be enough motivation!
 These bags will not wear away easily, and can end up becoming an issue for wildlife, waterways, and all kinds of other things.
-Composting is seriously easy to start, and you also have a ready made fertilizer for your plants and garden – making it an ideal solution for gardeners.

-Change these 5 things about your home and you can feel confident about moving towards a greener future!
+Change these 5 things about your home to drastically decrease energy bills and you can feel confident about moving towards a greener future!